threefishes/signalRDemo/README.md

-# singalRDemo
+# signalRDemo
-use microsoft singalR
+use microsoft signalR